 4.1.
 The lme4 (frequentist) models

-The results of the ANOVA test of lme4 models are presented in Table N. The p-value column provides the p-value for comparison a model with a model from the previous position in the rating.
+The results of the ANOVA test of lme4 models are presented in Table 11.
+The p-value column provides the p-value for comparison a model with a model from the previous position in the rating.
 If two models do not differ at the level of statistical significance (p-value = 0.05 or less), they have the same position in the rating (marked as n (=k)).

-Table N. ANOVA test results for lme4 models.
+Table 11.
+ANOVA test results for lme4 models.